365businessdev/docs/docs/en-us/365-business-print-agent/print-agent-config-printers.md

 </div>

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong>Remember that for Zebra printers, the settings must be configured for all users.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong>Remember that for Zebra printers, the settings must be configured for all users.
 For help with setting up your Zebra printers, click <a href="support/setup-zebra-default-settings.md">here</a>.
 </div>

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong>The "Microsoft XPS" series printers are a special case.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong>The "Microsoft XPS" series printers are a special case.
 Since these printers are not physical printers, their use requires additional configuration. <a href="support/setup-xps-printer.md">Learn more</a>.
 </div>